hito-xyz/docs/Hito User's Guide/README.md

 4. Supports Android OS (app.hito.dev)
 5. Supports instant notifications (backend + app support)
 6. Hito app supports Unstoppable Domains and ENS support (on send)
-7. ERC721 support  will roll out via firmware update in January.
-We’ll provide a firmware update guide in the Hito Github repository
+7. Supports ERC721

 [Back to top](https://github.com/hito-xyz/docs/edit/main/Hito%20User's%20Guide/README.md#users-guide-to-your-beta-hito-hardware-wallet)

 ## III.
-Overview: What You Can Do With the Beta Hito Hardware Wallet ##
+Overview: What You Can Do With the Hito and Hold Hardware Wallet ##

 1. Safely transfer crypto from any software wallet to your beta Hito hardware wallet
 2. Easily transfer crypto from your beta Hito hardware wallet to any software wallet
 3. Clearly view your current crypto balance in the beta Hito App (only)
 4. Confidently verify what you’re signing for with the ETH Emojidress -  Hito’s signal use of color, underlines and emojis makes it easy to check the 42-character Ethereum address onscreen is correct